brynknowles/litterpicker-frontend/README.md

 # LitterPicker

-LitterPicker is a single page app intended for web browsers.
+A single page app intended for web browsers.
 As a user, this event-scheduling/social app allows you to:
 - create neighborhood litter cleanup events
 - view all events
 - update an event